Jad-J3far/Classical_MD-Tutorial/README.md

 # Classical_MD-Tutorial
 The aim of this tutorial is to provide a practical guide to using CP2K for classical molecular dynamics with a focus on systems of interest to electrochemistry namely, metal/water interfaces.
+We begin with an example where the electrodes are charge neutral i.e., no applied biases.
 ---

 # Tutorial adapted to CP2K